Skip to content

 Moez Street in Cairo, Egypt

-Not only does Cairo house so much of Egypt’s history, but you can also take a walk through its streets and see for yourselves what life must have been like there a hundred years ago.
+Cairo houses so much of Egypt’s history; you can also walk through its streets and see what life must have been like there a hundred years ago.

 Located in Islamic Cairo, Moez Street is one of the oldest streets in the city.
 It is named after Al-Mu’izz li-Din Allah, the fourth caliph of the Fatimid dynasty.

-The area contains many historical buildings dating back to different eras.
-Such as the Tulunid Period, the Fatimid, Ayyubid, Mamluk, Ottoman until the Muhammad Ali Era.
-Among the famous archaeological treasures located along the street are Mosque of Al Hakim bi Amr Allah, Bayt al-Suhaymi, Mosque of Al-Azhar, Wikala of Al-Ghuri, House of Zaynab Khatun, House of Sitt Wasila, and Mosque of al-Aqmar.
+The area contains many historical buildings dating back to different eras, such as the Tulunid Period, the Fatimid, Ayyubid, Mamluk, and Ottoman until the Muhammad Ali Era.
+Among the famous archaeological treasures located along the street are the Mosque of Al-Hakim bi Amr Allah, Bayt al-Suhaymi, Mosque of Al-Azhar, Wikala of Al-Ghuri, House of Zaynab Khatun, House of Sitt Wasila, and Mosque of al-Aqmar.

 A study conducted by the UN found that Moez Street contains one of the highest numbers of medieval artefacts in one location.
-Great to just walk around and take in all the impressive history and architecture on display.
+It is great just to walk around and see the impressive history and architecture on display.

 Khan El Khalili